MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-deployment-rdp-certs.md

     1. Tick **Microsoft Software Key Storage Provider**
     1. Set the Request hash to **SHA256**

 1. On the **Security** tab, add the security group that you want to give **Enroll** access to.
-For example, if you want to give access to all users, select the **Authenticated** users group, and then select Enroll permissions for them  .
+For example, if you want to give access to all users, select the **Authenticated** users group, and then select Enroll permissions for them.

 1. Click **OK** to finalize your changes and create the new template.
 Your new template should now appear in the list of Certificate Templates.